 The number of firms proficient in using various AI technologies will also jump over the next three years: for RPA it will climb from 29% today to 68% by 2023; chatbots from 25% to 59%; computer vision from 13% to 22%; machine learning, from 19% to 45%; and deep learning, from 11% to 20%.

 With the success of AI being dependent on data, 73% of companies plan to be maturing or advanced in data management, up from about 37% today.
-Firms will also leverage more types of data by 2023, with use of psychographic data rising 109%, competitive 76%, geospatial 76%, real-time 75%, and social media 60%.
+Firms will also leverage more types of data by 2023, with the use of psychographic data rising 109%, competitive 76%, geospatial 76%, real-time 75%, and social media 60%.

 Executives should prepare for the challenges along the way.